A large portion of the Documents class library requires the use of a cache system.

 ObjectCache is an abstract class.
 Derived object can be implemented to add support for caching using external systems.
 Below is sample implementations.

-Note that the .NET Framework contains ASP.NET caching that do not persist between sessions and is not suitable for the Documents library.
+Note that the .NET Framework contains ASP.NET caching that do not persist between sessions and is not suitable for the Document library.

 This example shows a simple in-memory cache implementation showing the basics of custom caching and should not be used in production environment.

-This example shows an implementation of Azure Redis Cache to be used with the LEADTOOLS Documents Library.
+This example shows an implementation of Azure Redis Cache to be used with the LEADTOOLS Document Library.

-This example shows an implementation of Azure Redis Cache and Storage Blobs to be used with the LEADTOOLS Documents Library.
+This example shows an implementation of Azure Redis Cache and Storage Blobs to be used with the LEADTOOLS Document Library.

 This examples show an implementation of the popular Java Ehcache system to be used with the LEADTOOLS Document Library.